jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 * A: TBD

 #### 6.12.4  PRU-ICSS1 Pin Access

-(note to editor - this chart still in work for PRU-ICSS2 see BBBlack 6.12.3 with intro materials) The table below shows which PRU-ICSS1 signals can be accessed on BeagleBone® AI and on which connector and pins they are accessible from.
+The table below shows which PRU-ICSS1 signals can be accessed on BeagleBone® AI and on which connector and pins they are accessible from.
 Some signals are accessible on the same pins.
 Signal Names reveal which PRU-ICSS Subsystem is being addressed. pr1 is PRU-ICSS1 and pr2 is PRU-ICSS2